 Some accident victims are reluctant to pursue personal injury compensation as they believe they will have to attend court.
 This is not always the case and most claims are settled before court hearings become necessary.

-Jefferies have an impressive team of expert solicitors, adept in taking on various different personal injury cases.
+At Jefferies, our team of solicitors are experienced in taking on various different personal injury cases.
 If you would like more information about what is involved in making an accident claim then get in touch.
 Either contact us online or call us on 0800 342 3206.

 If you have been injured in an accident, it is important to research and know your rights.
-The guidelines above are just the basics; contacting a legal representative to explore your options can be a very smart move.
+The guidelines above are just the basics; you should contact a legal representative to explore your options.